 Bringing in additional funds

-Since Florida is an equitable distribution state, you may not get an equal amount of your joint assets from the divorce settlement, but you will receive a fair amount.
+Since Florida is an equitable distribution state, you may not get an equal amount of your joint assets from the settlement, but you will receive a fair amount.
 This amount will be based on your age, assets, income and other factors the court will take into consideration.

 As you cut your spending, you may also look for ways to increase your income.
 Alert your network of friends that you are looking for freelance work to earn a little extra cash.
 Depending on your age, you may be eligible to apply for Social Security or draw on some of your investments.